Context

 The aïmag of Dornogovi, a province located in the southeastern part of the Gobi Desert, is limited to a vast, flat and desolate area.
 23.2% of its 67,000 inhabitants live in great poverty, with an unemployment rate of 68%.
 The majority of the families, both nomadic and sedentary, depend on breeding (goats, sheep, cows, horses and camels).

-The main challenges they face are very low employment opportunities, unsustainable sources of income, limited access to services and vocational training opportunities, limited access to the capital necessary for the development of microenterprises and very low knowledge in terms of comprehensive financial information.
-Lack of motivation and hope, alcoholism and unsanitary housing, especially yurts, are also major problems.
+The main challenges they face are very low employment opportunities, unsustainable sources of income, limited access to services and vocational training opportunities, drop out, isolation, limited access to the capital necessary for the development of microenterprises and very low knowledge in terms of comprehensive financial information.
+Lack of hope, alcoholism and unsanitary housing, especially yurts, are also major problems.

 Our main objective is to help families in this desertic region create or seize opportunities where they live rather than migrate to the city of Oulan-Bator.